Polyconseil/libcanardbc/README.md

 Installation
 ------------

+You will only to install:
+- automake
+- autoconf
+- libtool
+- flex
+- bison

-You will only need to install automake, autoconf, libtool and a C compiler (gcc or clang) to compile the library.
+and a C compiler (gcc or clang) to compile the library.

 To install, just run the usual dance, `./configure && make install`.
 Run `./autogen.sh` first to generate the `configure` script if required.